algorys/bootnote/README.md

 ## Install

-**Important**: this plugin has change his syntax to get future compatibility with the lugin [note](https://www.dokuwiki.org/plugin:note) !
-If you have already install, juste remove quotes and "lvl=" inside your wiki.
-Notes comes back after.

 Download this plugin into your ``${dokuwiki_root}/lib/plugins`` folder and restart dokuwiki or use the plugin manager inside Dokuwiki.

 ## Requirements